Why Is My CPU Clock Speed So High? Causes, Fixes & Solutions

 I once noticed my CPU clock speed spiking while gaming.
 After checking, I found that my cooling system was not working efficiently.
-A quick fix, replacing the thermal paste, brought it back to normal, avoiding overheating.
+Replacing the thermal paste brought temperatures and clock behavior back to normal.

 What Is CPU Clock Speed?